emqx/emqx-docs/en_US/configuration/configuration.md

 - User-defined variables
 - User-defined functions
 - Exception handling and error recovery
 - Boolean literals.
-Booleans may be produced intermediately as return values from a built-in functions such as `num_gt` (which stands for 'is number greater'), but cannot be wirtten as a literal.
-The condition functions (`iif` and `coalesce`) take empty string for `false` otherwise `true`.
+Booleans may be produced intermediately as return values from a built-in function such as `num_gt` (which stands for 'is number greater'), but cannot be written as a literal.
+The condition functions (`iif` and `coalesce`) take an empty string for `false` or otherwise `true`.
 - Escape sequence in string literals.
 Call the `unescape` function to unescape special characters.

 Below is a configuration example with a Variform expression embedded.